 When you read you typically breeze through paragraphs and pages, and not pay close attention to tidbits such as punctuation, grammar rules followed, grammar rules deliberately broken, style, how arguments are made and defended, and so on.

-What if you pick a sample of your daily reading, say just 5 percent (2-3 pages if you read 50 pages of a book), and read it way too slower than your normal reading speed (or crawl), paying attention to the details mentioned in the previous paragraph.
+What if you pick a sample of your daily reading, say just 5 percent (2-3 pages if you read 50 pages of a book), and read it way too slower than your normal reading speed (I call this Crawl Method), paying attention to the details mentioned in the previous paragraph.
 During this slow reading, notice the subtleties and think how all the rules you’ve painstakingly studied have been applied in a real writing.
 You may not understand some of the stuff, but that’s fine.

 This is learning from the real world and if you can do it regularly, you’ll learn – especially written English – way too faster than others who aren’t deliberately slowing down.
 I can say this because I’ve done this myself especially when reading books.

 The effectiveness of deliberate slowing down has an obvious, commonsensical scientific rationale – the power of attention.
 The more attention you pay while learning something, the better you learn.
 (Spending disproportionately more time on a sample of your reading implies greater attention.)
 To quote John Medina, a leading authority on brain study and founding director of two brain research institutes, from his book Brain Rules:

 The more attention the brain pays to a given stimulus, the more elaborately the information will be encoded – that is, learned – and retained… Whether you are an eager preschooler or a bored-out-of-your-mind undergrad, better attention always equals better learning.